Technical Review by

 For organizations managing privileged accounts alongside workforce access, CyberArk combines SSO with password vaulting and credential rotation in one platform.
 The initial implementation investment pays dividends for enterprises managing high-value accounts.

-For organizations linking identity to HR data, Rippling IT automates provisioning and offboarding based on employee attributes.
 Active Directory-centric teams should assess ManageEngine ADSelfService Plus for self-service password management paired with SSO.

 If your team needs API-driven identity management with flexible deployment options, Ping Identity Single Sign-On provides unlimited integrations and deep technical support.
 Expect to allocate dedicated IAM engineering resources.